Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Asymptotic Bias of the BNN+LV Posterior Modes

 \section{Asymptotic Bias of the BNN+LV Posterior Modes}

-In this section, we prove that due to structural non-identifiability in the BNN+LV likelihood, the mode of the BNN+LV joint posterior $p(W, Z | \mathcal{D})$ is asymptotically biased towards models that generalize poorly.
+In this section, we prove that in the limit of infinite data, due to structural non-identifiability in the BNN+LV likelihood, and due to the non-vanishing effect of the prior over the latent inputs, the mode of the BNN+LV joint posterior $p(W, Z | \mathcal{D})$ is asymptotically biased towards parameters that explain the observed data poorly and generalize poorly.
 We do this by first characterizing a number of non-trivial ways in which network weights $W$ and latent input $z$ in BNN+LV models can be non-identifiable under the likelihood.
-Then, we prove that due to this non-identifiability, for any ground truth set of weights $W^\text{true}$ and corresponding ground truth latent variables $Z^\text{true} = \{z_n^\text{true} \}_{n=1}^N$, there exists an alternative sets of weights and latent variables that are scored higher under the posterior even as the number $N$ of observations grows.
-Furthermore, the functions parametrized by the alternate set of weights generalize poorly to new data.
-We note that this is unlike the case of BNNs without latent variables: BNNs are also non-identifiable under the likelihood (e.g. one can permute the weights and retain the same function), but the posterior mode parameterize functions that recover the data generating function as the number of observations increase and the posterior predictive of BNNs nonetheless concentrates around the ground-truth $f$, under mild assumptions~\citep{lee_consistency_2000}.
+Then, we prove that due to this non-identifiability, for any ground-truth set of weights $W^\text{true}$ and corresponding ground-truth latent variables $Z^\text{true} = \{z_n^\text{true} \}_{n=1}^N$, there exists an alternative sets of weights and latent variables that are scored higher under the posterior as the number $N$ of observations grows.
+Furthermore, the functions parametrized by the alternate set of weights explain the observed data poorly and generalize poorly to new data.
+We note that this is unlike the case of BNNs without latent variables: BNNs are also non-identifiable under the likelihood (e.g. one can permute the weights and retain the same function), but the posterior modes parameterize functions that recover the data generating function as the number of observations increases, and the posterior predictive of BNNs nonetheless concentrates around the ground-truth function, under mild assumptions~\citep{lee_consistency_2000}.
+Our results have two notable consequences: \begin{enumerate} \item \textbf{Interpretation of the Latent Inputs:} For any downstream task in which we wish to interpret the inferred latent inputs $Z$, one should never summarize $p(W, Z | \mathcal{D})$ with its mode; instead, one may use the mode to summarize $p(Z | \mathcal{D})$ or $p(Z | \mathcal{D}, W)$ (given a specific $W$ of interest). \item \textbf{Approximate Inference:} As we show in Section \ref{sec:inference-pathologies}, the asymptotic bias of the mode of the joint posterior $p(W, Z | \mathcal{D})$ exacerbates the bias in our mean-field approximation of the joint posterior, resulting in approximations of $p(W | \mathcal{D})$ that generalize poorly. \end{enumerate}

-An obvious consequence of the posterior's bias is that it may not possible to recover, from the joint posterior $p(W, Z | \mathcal{D})$, point estimates of functions that would generate accurate predictions for new observations along with likely values for the latent variables corresponding to existing observations.
-Moreover, we show in Section \ref{sec:inference-pathologies} that in using approximate inference (and in particular mean-field variational inference) to approximate the joint posterior, we often recover models that generalize poorly due to the bias in the joint posterior.
-Alternatively, instead of inferring the joint posterior $p(W, Z | \mathcal{D})$, one might approximate the posterior marginals $p(W | \mathcal{D})$ and $p(Z | \mathcal{D})$ independently.
-However, in Section \ref{sec:global-optima} we demonstrate that approximate inference of these posterior marginals is similarly challenging.